DanielLMcGuire/Phasor/README.md

 A dynamically typed, compiled programming language with a fast bytecode virtual machine.
 Parameter and return types are static for user defined (non FFI / non STDLIB) functions.

-Phasor *does not* have a traditional garbage collector, the entire toolchain makes use of my unified safe type system, which provides C++ RAII support to the runtime, stdlib, but user memory management is manual for now.
+Phasor *does not* have a traditional garbage collector, the entire toolchain makes use of a unified type system, which provides C++ RAII support to the runtime, stdlib, and FFI interfaces.

+Memory management is deterministic, you set variables to null or do nothing and let the runtime clear them at shutdown.

 See [Language Features](#language-features) for more info on memory management.